easysoa/EasySOA/easysoa-registry/README.md

 The code is mainly split into 5 projects:

- * `easysoa-demo-model-core`: The Nuxeo core contributions.
+ * `easysoa-registry-core`: The Nuxeo core contributions.
- * `easysoa-demo-model-web`: The Nuxeo web contributions, tightly linked to the `core` project.
+ * `easysoa-registry-web`: The Nuxeo web contributions, tightly linked to the `core` project.
- * `easysoa-demo-rest`: The REST API used by the service finder.
+ * `easysoa-registry-rest`: The REST API used by other EasySOA components to fill the model.
- * `easysoa-demo-dashboard`: A basic dashboard "gadget".
+ * `easysoa-registry-dashboard`: A basic dashboard "gadget".
+ * `easysoa-registry-dependencies`: A package of all libraries needed for the service registry.

+## Building

 You can build these bundles by typing `mvn clean install` from this folder.

-## Use and development
+You can then deploy the files by either copying the `target` folder contents to your Nuxeo setup, or [by using Buildr](https://github.com/easysoa/EasySOA/wiki/Releasing-EasySOA).

 Please see [this repository's wiki](https://github.com/easysoa/EasySOA/wiki) for further information.